rails/rails/guides/source/getting_started.md

 ### Running a Migration

-As we've just seen, `rails generate model` created a _database migration_ file inside the `db/migrate` directory.
+As we've just seen, `bin/rails generate model` created a _database migration_ file inside the `db/migrate` directory.
 Migrations are Ruby classes that are designed to make it simple to create and modify database tables.
 Rails uses rake commands to run migrations, and it's possible to undo a migration after